zaphosting/docs/docs/dedicated-iso.md

   - dedicated
 ---

 import InlineVoucher from '@site/src/components/InlineVoucher';

-:::info
-Mounting your own ISO File is at your own risk.
+## Introduction
+Are you looking to mount an ISO?
+Perhaps one of ours or would you prefer your own?
+That's no problem.
+We provide a large selection of ISO files and also offer further options.

+:::danger Selection and use of ISO files
+When using your own ISO (OS), which we do not actively offer, we cannot guarantee functionality in the event of any possible issues.
 :::

 <InlineVoucher />

-## Which options are there?
+## Available mounting options
 There are two ways to mount your own iso file.
 It's always necessary to restart the server, to load the file.
 There are in general no restrictions on mounting a file, it's important that the ISO file is bootable.

-### Mounting through the iLO
+## Mounting through iLO
 Open your iLO Management Interface and open "Virtual" Media
 ![](https://screensaver01.zap-hosting.com/index.php/s/myWMSi3GgyLBHXR/preview)